-The DRV8884 is fully protected against undervoltage, charge pump undervoltage, overcurrent, and overtemperature events.
+The DRV8885 is fully protected against undervoltage, charge pump undervoltage, overcurrent, and overtemperature events.

-7.3.11.1 VM UVLO
+7.3.11.1 VM Undervoltage Lockout (UVLO)

-If at any time the voltage on the VM pin falls below the VM UVLO threshold voltage (V{UVLO}), all FETs in the H-bridge will be disabled, the charge pump will be disabled, the logic will be reset, the DVDD regulator is disabled, and the nFAULT pin will be driven low.
-Operation resumes when VM rises above the UVLO threshold.
-The nFAULT pin is released after operation has resumed.
+If at any time the voltage on the VM pin falls below the VM undervoltage lockout threshold voltage ( $V{UVLO}$ ), all FETs in the H-bridge will be disabled, the charge pump will be disabled, the logic will be reset, the DVDD regulator is disabled, and the nFAULT pin will be driven low.
+Operation will resume when VM rises above the UVLO threshold.
+The nFAULT pin will be released after operation has resumed.
 Decreasing VM below this undervoltage threshold will reset the indexer position.